databricks/cli/docs/commands.md

  * `--run-uuid` - [Deprecated, use run_id instead] ID of the run to update.
  * `--status` - Updated status of the run.

-## `bricks external-locations` - manage cloud storage path with a storage credential that authorizes access to it.
+## `databricks external-locations` - manage cloud storage path with a storage credential that authorizes access to it.

 An external location is an object that combines a cloud storage path with a storage credential that authorizes access to the cloud storage path.
 Each external location is